The Wildlife of Antarctica’s Islands and Peninsula

-Known as “the great white desert,” Antarctica doesn’t provide the most hospitable environment for life forms to survive in; Antarctic animals have to adapt to extreme dryness, high exposure, and bitterly cold temperatures.
-But that just makes the few extremophile species who do thrive there all the more impressive!
+Known as “the great white desert,” Antarctica doesn’t provide the most hospitable environment for life forms to survive.
+Antarctic animals have to adapt to extreme dryness, high exposure, and bitterly cold temperatures.
+But that just makes the few extremophile species who do thrive there all the more impressive.

 Despite the rising temperatures caused by climate change, approximately 98% of continental Antarctica remains covered in ice, some of which is over two miles thick.
 The coldest temperature ever recorded on the planet was -128.9 °F, at a scientific research station on the Antarctic Plateau.
 And some areas of the continent’s interior receive less than two inches of rain per year.

 But the Antarctic Peninsula and sub-Antarctic islands are somewhat more livable, with around 35 inches of annual precipitation and milder temperatures that rise above the freezing point in summer.
 Here’s a look at some of the incredible Antarctic wildlife that call our coldest continent home, with tips on where you can hope to see them during an Antarctica cruise.